 Jefferson's extraordinary plan

-President Thomas Jefferson asks James Monroe to negotiate a solution to the Spanish closure of the port of New Orleans to American commercial traffic.
-Their plan is to acquire the port from France.
+From Washington City, President Thomas Jefferson writes a letter to James Monroe asking him to become Envoy Extraordinary and Minister Plenipotentiary with the authority to negotiate a solution to the Spanish closure of the port of New Orleans to American commercial traffic.

 January 11, 1803